 Laila takes on painting for a hobby and her Art has been exhibited and sold in Finland and in Amman at Darat Al Funun.

-Shawn is an Urban Designer with a global perspective having grown up in the USA, studied at the Architectural Association and worked in NYC, London and Dubai.
+Shawn is an Urban Designer with a global perspective having worked in New York City, London and Dubai.
 His focus is on urban residential projects and urban intensification strategies; issues that investigate the evolution of living and working patterns across the next generation within cities.
-He considers housing to be the cornerstone of successful neighborhoods and believes that great urban environments require exceptional housing across the entire socio-economic spectrum.
-He firmly believes a 21st century urban environments owes us more than the current model provides and he is passionate about discovering ways to evolve it.
+He firmly believes a 21st century urban environment owes us more than the current model provides and he is passionate about discovering ways to evolve it.

 Expotrade Middle East FZ-LLC